First Catch Your Rabbit

 Once airborne, you can't just pop in to the nearest garage if you run short of fuel; there are no road signs if you find yourself a bit lost; is your aircraft too heavy to take off?
 These are just some of the things you need to check before taking off in an aircraft.
 So you will find our Preflight web page very useful - setting out most of what is necessary to enjoy a trouble-free simulated flight.

 Two Pilots - One Aircraft - Who has control?

-In the applications below, two people running Flight Simulator can share one aircraft cockpit.
+Cockpit sharing can be very sociable and a lot of fun.
+Both pilots can be half a world apart, connected to each other over the internet, but there is no detectable delay in flight performance.
+In the applications below, two people can share one aircraft cockpit.
 Aircraft control can be swapped between them quickly and simply.
 The handling pilot has full control of all aircraft systems.
-The non-handling pilot has control over the aircraft systems except his joystick and rudders and any buttons on his joystick, so an instructor can demonstrate a manoeuvre sitting at his computer, while the student watches the aircraft being flown on his computer.
+The non-handling pilot has control over the aircraft systems except his joystick and rudder pedals and any buttons on his joystick.
+This facility is extremely valuable for training of course.
+An instructor can demonstrate a manoeuvre sitting at his computer, while the student watches the aircraft being flown on his computer.
 The student can then practice the manoeuvre while the instructor watches.

 - For FSX/ FSX-Steam Edition and Prepar3D, there is the inbuilt shared cockpit option within the sim.
 Full details can be found on the FSX Tutorials page.

 - For X-Plane, the option currently is a payware program called Smart Copilot.
 Unfortunately, because it is payware, the Club is unable to use it for one to one training.